 - (1) Generally.
 One off-street parking space is required for each ADU.
-The parking space may be provided in setback areas or as tandem parking, as defined by Section 21.85.030(k) above. - (2) Exceptions.
-No parking under subsection (g)(1) is required in the following situations: - (i) The ADU is located within one-half mile walking distance of public transit, as defined in Section 21.85.030(j) above. - (ii) The ADU is located within an architecturally and historically significant historic district. - (iii) The ADU is part of the proposed or existing primary residence or an accessory structure under Section 21.85.040(a)(1) above. - (iv) When on-street parking permits are required but not offered to the occupant of the ADU. - (v) When there is an established car share vehicle stop located within one block of the ADU. - (vi) When the permit application to create an ADU is submitted with an application to create a new single-family or new multifamily dwelling on the same lot, provided that the ADU or the lot satisfies any other criteria listed in subsections (g)(2)(i) through (v) above. - (3) No Replacement.
-When a garage, carport, or covered parking structure is demolished in conjunction with the construction of an ADU or converted to an ADU, those off-street parking spaces are not required to be replaced.
+The parking space may be provided in setback areas or as tandem parking, as defined by subsection § 21.85.030(I) above. - (2) Exceptions.
+No parking under subsection § 21.85.060(g)(1) is required in the following situations: - (i) The ADU is located within one-half mile walking distance of public transit, as defined in subsection § 21.85.030(k) above. - (ii) The ADU is located within an architecturally and historically significant historic district. - (iii) The ADU is part of the proposed or existing primary residence or an accessory structure under subsection § 21.85.040(a)(1) above. - (iv) When on-street parking permits are required but not offered to the occupant of the ADU. - (v) When there is an established car share vehicle stop located within one (1) block of the ADU. - (vi) When the permit application to create an ADU is submitted with an application to create a new single-family or new multifamily dwelling on the same lot, provided that the ADU or the lot satisfies any other criteria listed in subsections § 21.85.060(g)(2)(i) through (v) above. - (3) No Replacement.
+When a garage, carport, covered parking structure, or uncovered parking space is demolished in conjunction with the construction of an ADU or converted to an ADU, those off-street parking spaces are not required to be replaced.